Oli0li/rails-watch-list/README.md

 - remove movies from the watch list
 - delete a watch list

-Feel free to have a look at this project here: https://oli0li-watch-list.herokuapp.com/
+Screenshots of this project can be viewed here: https://troopl.com/oliviabonnal/watch-list-manager

 Created using HTML, SCSS, Bootstrap, Cloudinary and Ruby on Rails.